English Language Learning (ELL)

 Online Writing

-Under the Basic Skills program, on-line classes help students practice grammar and improve their reading and writing skills.
+We offer online classes that help students practice grammar and improve their reading and writing skills.
 Each quarter, LWTech offers special Orientation sessions.
 After taking a session, students submit weekly online assignments.

 Two online classes are currently available to ELL and ABED students: